-A standard application package must be submitted to and reviewed by DCEO.
-Each package must contain the following items:
+A standard application package must be submitted and reviewed by the Department.
+Each package should contain the following items:

-□ Uniform Grant Application in fillable PDF format.
-Signature page must be printed, signed, scanned and submitted with application. □ Uniform Budget utilizing the template provided by DCEO for this project.
+- □ Uniform Grant Application in fillable PDF format.
+Signature page must be printed, signed, scanned and submitted with application. - □ Uniform Budget utilizing the template provided by DCEO for this project.
 The entire budget with all worksheets included even if the worksheets are not relevant to the grant opportunity must be submitted with the application materials.
-Signature page must be printed, signed, scanned and submitted with application. □ Conflict of Interest Disclosure □ Mandatory Disclosures This Notice of Funding Opportunity also requires the submission of the following other programmatic specific items as part of the program application that can be found on the website where you accessed the application document: Applicants may apply Phase 1 only, Phase 2 only or Phase 1 and Phase 2. ☐ Project application utilizing the template provided.
-The Project application includes the following information:
+Signature page must be printed, signed, scanned and submitted with application. - □ Conflict of Interest Disclosure - □ Mandatory Disclosures

+This Notice of Funding Opportunity also requires the submission of the following other programmatic specific items as part of the program application: